Welcome to Rosegarth & Siddal Surgeries

 Improve balance and reduce falls

 Improve Mental wellbeing

-The walks will begin at 12.30pm and finish by 1.15pm.
+They are normally every Thursday from Rosegarth Surgery.
+The walks begin at 12.30pm and finish by 1.15pm.

 You do not need any special equipment for the walks, just sturdy shoes and a waterproof coat.

 Walks will be provided in partnership with CREW

 If you need more information please ring Warren on 0770 6915833

 Did you know you can get free support from the Calderdale Better Living Service?

 Do you want to make a change to improve your health?
 The Better Living Service of Calderdale Council provides help and support in improving lifestyles.
 This is a free service across Calderdale providing support around weight loss, accessibility to exercise, smoking cessation, alcohol reduction, stroke recovery, pre and post-natal health and much more.
 More Information

 Spring Hall Medical Practice Walk Click on the link to view